iz2bhp/MD380-Codeplug-Maker/README.md

 "./json2rdt <name_of_your_codeplug.rdt> -a -i 222 9 222001 222002 22221"

-this command will append ('-a' option) in our codeplug the rest of repeaters whith limited 5 talkgroups.
+this command will append ('-a' option) in your codeplug the rest of repeaters whith limited 5 talkgroups.

 If an overflow error occur it sould be neccessary reduce the number of talkgroups.